jansppenrade2/Docker-Container-Updater/README.md

 #### 2. Method: Using the [official Docker image](https://hub.docker.com/r/janjk/docker-container-updater)

 > This method allows you to run a simple and dedicated Docker container that already includes all the necessary tools required by `container_update.sh`.
->
-> ⚠️ However, please remember to create an update rule for this container to prevent it from updating itself.
-For further information on how to use the environment variables to configure those update rules, please review [Configuration](#configuration).

 ##### Using Docker CLI